scriptoLLC/hammer-time/readme.md

 ### Events
 * `start` → The client has started, but not asked any clients to yet connect
+* `client-connected` → A client has connected to the server and the handshake is complete.
+If you have an event named `connect`, in your `exports.events` object, that method will be called immediately after this message is emitted.
 * `message` → A client has sent a message to the server, the message is passed as an argument
 * `disconnect` → A client has disconnected from the server
 * `end` → hammer-time has run for the set duration